Jamie Murphy (footballer, born 1989): Hibernian

 On 29 August 2020, Murphy signed for fellow Scottish side Hibernian on an initial one-year loan, with an obligation of a further year on a permanent basis.

 On 29 July 2021, Murphy scored his first goal for Hibernian in Europe against FC Santa Coloma in a 2–1 away win in the UEFA Conference League qualifiers.

 On 31 January 2022, Murphy joined Mansfield Town, on loan for the remainder of the season.
 Murphy was released by Hibs in June 2022, at the end of his contract.

 St Johnstone

 Murphy signed a one-year contract with St Johnstone in July 2022.

+Ayr United

+In June 2023, Murphy signed a two-year deal with Championship club Ayr United.

 International career

 Murphy was a regular for both the Scotland under-19 team and the Scotland under-21 team.
 He scored four goals for the under-21 side as the team reached the play-offs of the European under-21 Championships.

 Murphy received his first call-up to the Scotland squad on 10 March 2016, for their friendlies against Czech Republic and Denmark on 24 and 29 March.
 He was left unused.
 Murphy made his full international debut in a 1–0 home friendly defeat to Costa Rica on 23 March 2018, coming on as an 87th-minute substitute for Matt Ritchie.

 Murphy's second Scottish cap came in a friendly where Scotland lost 2–0 away to Peru where Murphy started the game.
 However, he was subbed off in the 63rd minute, replaced by Oli McBurnie.